andriy-viyatyk/interactive-script/README.md

 The script’s outputs (styled logs, dialogs, grids, etc.) appear inside **"Script UI"**, interacting with the user live.

-## Grid Viewer
+## Grid Editor

-You can also open JSON or CSV files as an interactive grid in the editor:
+The extension provides a dedicated [Grid Editor](documentation/grid.md) for JSON and CSV files, enabling you to view, modify, and manage your data directly within VS Code.
+You can open files with the Grid Editor in several ways:

-- A **button in the top right corner** of VS Code (visible when a JSON or CSV file is active) allows you to open that file in a grid view.
+- A **button in the top right corner** of VS Code (visible when a JSON or CSV file is active) allows you to open that file in a grid editor.
+- Programmatically via `ui.window.showGrid(jsonArray)` from within a script.

-- The grid supports:
+### The grid supports:

 - Column resizing and moving
 - Sorting
 - Column filtering with multi-select
-  - Range selection (Excel-style) with **copy-paste to Excel**
+- Full editing capabilities (cell editing, row insertion/deletion), column resizing and moving, sorting, column filtering with multi-select, and Excel-style range selection with robust copy-paste to and from Excel/other spreadsheet applications.
+- Smart Data Handling: Automatically detects data types (string, number, boolean) for JSON properties and enforces validation during editing and pasting.
+- Seamless Integration: Built on VS Code's native text file capabilities, ensuring real-time synchronization with external edits and full support for VS Code's built-in Undo/Redo functionality (for data changes).
-  - Export/copy options: `Copy as JSON`, `Copy as CSV`, `Copy formatted (HTML table for pasting into Word, Outlook, etc.)`
+- Export/copy options: `Copy as JSON`, `Copy as CSV`, `Copy formatted (HTML table for pasting into Word, Outlook, etc.)`.

-Grids can also be opened programmatically via `ui.window.showGrid(jsonArray)` from within a script.

 ![Example snippet output](https://raw.githubusercontent.com/andriy-viyatyk/interactive-script/main/images/grid-viewer.png)